 Historically, the State has seen the issue of dust as a local issue that should be regulated on the local level.
 If you have a complaint about windblown dust caused by human activity, contact your local and/or county government, which may have ordinances in place that address windblown dust.
 Contact the Environment Department at 1-800-224-7009 so we can document your complaint.

-As part of the southern Doña Ana and Luna County Dust Mitigation Plan the Air Quality Bureau hosts a Dust Symposium during the spring/fall as an opportunity for the local and regional stakeholders to meet to discuss the latest findings in dust research and mitigation projects.
-Follow the links below for the latest Southern New Mexico and Western US Dust Symposium collaboration effort with NASA Applied Sciences and George Mason University.
-The required passcodes are provided below.
+As part of the Southern Doña Ana and Luna County Dust Mitigation Plan the Air Quality Bureau hosts a Dust Symposium during the spring/fall as an opportunity for the local and regional stakeholders to meet to discuss the latest findings in dust research and mitigation projects.
+Videos and notes from recent Southern New Mexico Dust Symposiums follow.

 Ozone (O3) is a gas composed of three atoms of oxygen that occurs in the Earth’s upper atmosphere and at ground level.
 Ground level ozone is a harmful air pollutant.
 Ozone also contributes to the formation of haze, which detracts from the beautiful views we cherish here in New Mexico.

 Click the links below to find out more information about:

 - Monitoring for Ozone in New Mexico

 - How Ozone is Formed

 - New Mexico's Ozone Attainment Initiative

 Smoke from wildfires affects air quality and can have negative health impacts.
 The Wildfire Smoke Factsheet includes information on how you can prepare for and take actions to protect yourself from wildfire smoke.
 Current wildfire information is available on the New Mexico Fire Information website.